Sunday, 28 February 2016

-Despite a plethora of material written about the ULR and the early New Left from a Stalinist or left radical standpoint nothing outside of few articles from the Trotskyist Socialist Labour League exists of an examination of the ULR from an orthodox Marxist standpoint.
+Despite a plethora of material written about the ULR and the early New Left from a Stalinist or left radical standpoint nothing outside of few articles from the Trotskyist Socialist Labour League exists of an examination of the ULR from an orthodox Marxist perspective.
 The archives held at Bishopsgate have hardly been touched and evaluated.
-Using these archives, I will seek to achieve a completely new understanding of Raphael Samuels early political and historical life.
+Using these files, I will seek to achieve an entirely new understanding of Raphael Samuels early political and historical life.

 [I] New Left Review, No.154 (November/December 1985), p.53.

 [ii] See David North- Leon Trotsky and the Fate of Socialism in the Twentieth Century,

 [iii] C. Taylor, Socialism and the Intellectuals, Universities and Left Review 1/2, 1957.

 [iv] Samuel Raphael, The Lost world of British Communism Verso 2006

 [v] Some Lessons from History: The Left Review, 1934–1938(November 1959)

 [vi] "These the times ... this the man": an appraisal of historian Christopher Hill-By Ann Talbot 2003

 [vii] Stephen Gill: Gramsci, Historical Materialism and International Relations, Cambridge 1993

 [viii] Universities & Left Review Spring 1957 Vol.1 No 1